IanLKaplan/javaorc/README.md

        schema.addField("date", TypeDescription.createTimestamp());
        schema.addField("shortable", TypeDescription.createBoolean());

-This schema definition will create an ORC file with four columns: l. symbol : a String column l. close : a double column l. date : a date column l. shortable : a boolean columm
+This schema definition will create an ORC file with four columns:
+l. symbol : a String column
+l. close : a double column
+l. date : a timestamp column
+l. shortable : a boolean columm

 The schema can be printed (via println() or converted to a String):